zhansa001/OS_project1/README.md

 ./producer & ./consumer

-It does fail the first time, but works for the second time.
+It might fail the first time, but works for the second time.